helixge/static-website-boilerplate/README.md

 ```
 --prod
 ```
-By adding `--prod` argunebt to any task, additional minification processing will be applied to JS and CSS
+By adding `--prod` argument to any task, minification processing will be applied to JS and CSS outpts.